Why do I need to attend New Student Orientation after my StART Session?

 A degree plan, or program plan, is a list of courses and requirements needed for a degree or certificate.
 Use it to plan your schedule and get approval for financial aid.
-You can get a copy of degree plans online, in the course catalog or in an advising office.
+All first-time freshman will meet with their academic advisors to create a plan in Starfish.

 There are special degree plans you should follow for majoring in computer science, teaching, engineering, biology or chemistry to prepare for transferring to a four year institutions.

 Most MCC students must take placement tests.
 It is the best way to make sure you get the right class.
 The wrong class could set back your college career.
 If you have taken the ACT test in the last two years, you may be able to use those results to place into English, math and reading courses at MCC.
 Bring a copy of your ACT results to the records office before you enroll in class or before you take the placement test.
 Check out some sample questions for the placement test at http://www.act.org/compass/sample/index.html.